apache/yunikorn-site/docs/user_guide/queue_config.md

 The `properties` parameter is a simple key value pair list.
 The list provides a simple set of properties for the queue.
 There are no limitations on the key or value values, anything is allowed.
-Currently the property list is not used in the scheduler and is only provided for future expansion like the option to turn on or off preemption on a queue or define a sorting order specific for a queue.
+Currently, the property list is only used in the scheduler to define a [sorting order](sorting_policies.md#application-sorting) for a leaf queue.
+Future expansions, like the option to turn on or off preemption on a queue or other sorting policies, would use this same property construct without the need to change the configuration.

 Access to a queue is set via the `adminacl` for administrative actions and for submitting an application via the `submitacl` entry.
 ACLs are documented in the [Access control lists](acls.md) document.